bluekvirus/vm-webdev/README.md

 ------------------

 1. `vagrant ssh` into the box and run/stop your applications and services.
-2. Scaffold and code outside the box; Build and test inside the box.
+2. Scaffold and code/test outside the box (on host `~/Projects/<your project>`); Build and run inside the box (on vm after `vagrant ssh`).
-3. Change the `Vagrantfile` configure to include more port mappings for demoing purposes.
+3. Change the `Vagrantfile` configure to include more vm-to-localhost port forwardings for demoing purposes.
-4. Put/Change service configure files inside `settings` and symlink them back into service daemons.
+4. Put/Change service configure files inside `settings` and reload services inside the vm through `sudo systemctl restart/reload <service>`.

 Customize
 ---------
 You can run `vagrant reload` after changing the networking and folder sharing settings in `Vagrantfile` to apply the changes to the box.

 **Note**: Although it wouldn't hurt to run the `vagrant provision` command to execute the provision script again, it is usually not needed.